brnvr/SharpPath/README.md

 sp_find_path(path, id, obj_target)
 ```

-Alternatively, you can set a loop in the **Step** event so the path will periodically be searched:
+Alternatively, you can set a loop in the **Step** event so the path will periodically be searched for:

 ```gml
 /*Searches for the path each 50 steps.
 Increasing the period will also increase performance,